altkaye/Jamm/README.md

 Jamm
 ====

 Java-MO-Middleware (in very early development now)

+developed in Java 8

 Concept
 ====

 * tinier than other major mo middlewares
-* easy to use
+* easy to use, simple API

 License information
 ====